rivet-gg/modules/README.md

 The following companies provide enterprise support & custom modules for OGS:

 - [Rivet](https://rivet.gg/support)
-- _Create a PR to list your enterprise services for OGS_
+- _Create a PR to list your services for OGS_

 ## Modules